 The course duration is 1 week, but this can be tailored based on the experience of the driver.
 Please contact us to discuss your requirements and availability of training / assessment.

 Where Is The Course Held?

-Many of our courses are based at our workshops at Arborfield, near Reading; but this course can be delivered across the UK, at your own site, if needed.
+Many of our courses are based on the grounds of BCA College (SL6 6QR); but this course can be delivered across the UK, at your own site, if needed.
 However, we can arrange for training / assessment across the South of England.
 Please contact us for more details.

 I Only Need An Assessment...